 Our mission is to help make agri-food systems environmentally and socially sustainable.
 We do this by taking scientific findings from across disciplines and applying this knowledge in order to effect large scale changes in how agricultural interventions and investments are made.
 In so doing, we work to increase the resilience of communities and farmers who are part of these systems.

-WLE supports implementation of multiple Sustainable Development Goals and works in the following research areas:
+WLE supports implementation of multiple Sustainable Development Goals and works in the following research programs: